Congratulations, 2017/18 Scholarships Recipients!

 The CAP scholarship program is funded by member support.
 If individuals would like to make a donation to the scholarship program, go to this link.
 Those wishing to create an honorary or memorial scholarship, contact CAP Development at firstname.lastname@example.org.

 Each spring, Civil Air Patrol provides academic and flight scholarships to select, deserving cadets.
 (Senior member scholarships are no longer available through this application process.
 Check through your unit, wing or region for senior member scholarship opportunities.)
 These scholarships are taxable, and therefore you will receive a 1099 at the end of the year.
 The scholarship portfolio is announced each fall, and combined with our college partners, cadets are eligible for over $350,000 in awards.
-Be sure to check the modules on the left for opportunities for scholarships and internships external to the CAP through our associations with other verified organizations.
-You also can view past recipient lists through the links on the right.
+Be sure to check the "Other Opportunities" page for scholarships and internships external to the CAP through our associations with other verified organizations.

 The following criteria apply to all scholarships.
 Additional criteria will be noted within the specifics of an individual scholarship descriptions.